burlachenkok/exploring-python3/python3-note.md

 * String enclosed in single quotes ('...') can use double quotes <"> inside the string literal.
 * String enclosed in double quotes ("...") can use single quotes <'> inside the string literal.
 * String enclosed in triple quotes ("""...""") or ('''...''') is a multiline string.
-Multiline strings can be placed in several strings.
+Multiline strings can be placed in several physical strings.
 In this case, the used new line character is part of the string literal.
 * The raw string literal is represented as r"..." or r'...' or r'''...''' or r"""...""".
 Inside the raw string you can use backslash characters in the usual way.
 The raw string notion is similar to C++11 construction `R"(hello\n)"`.
 * Two or more string literals next to each other are automatically concatenated without using the plus sign.
 This syntax and semantics coincide exactly with C++/C.